spice-sass/spice/README.md

 Spice sass library
 =====================

-A library of sass mixins for the modern web.
-If you need it... @include it!
+Add a little spice to your UI!

 ## Installation